• Skip to primary navigation

 The release of Adobe ColdFusion 2023 stirred the air like the whispers of a wizard's spell, promising to forge new paths in web application development.
 With some new features and enhancements, ColdFusion 2023 eased the lives of developers across the globe.

-The CF Alive podcast had a grand, two-part saga exploring Adobe ColdFusion 2023’s improvements, upgrades, and new features, with CF evangelist wizard Mark Takata.
-(Check out part 1 and part 2).
+The CF Alive podcast had a grand, two-part saga exploring Adobe ColdFusion 2023's improvements, upgrades, and new features,with CF evangelist wizard Mark Takata.
+(Check out pparts 1 and2).

-Within this article, Takata’s wisdom, fervor, and mastery (along with a touch of my own humble insight), shall guide a journey through the advancements in CF 2023 and uncover why it is a worthy upgrade for developers seeking the lands of modern web development.
+This article will use Takata's wisdom, fervor, and mastery (along with a touch of my own humble insight) to guide a journey through the advancements in CF 2023 and uncover why it is a worthy upgrade for developers seeking the lands of modern web development.

 Contents